Voltaic Systems Arc 20W Review

 We ran into some issues here with the Voltaic system; this panel is only designed to work with the Voltaic battery.
 It has one port, with a plug that only fits into the Voltaic battery, which means that there is no option for charging multiple devices.
 Now that the battery functions better, this is less of an issue.

 The Voltaic charging system is, overall, very durable and is one of the more durable panels we tested.
 Both of these panels scored highly in our durability rating, with the only downside to the Voltaic being that the cord that connects to the battery cannot be removed from the panel.

 This means that it is always exposed to the elements and the eventual wear and tear at the port on the panel.
 To protect cords in the long term, we prefer models that have a storage pocket for extra cables.

 Weight and Portability

 The Voltaic system is one of the most well thought out set-ups we tested.
 You can tell that its creators had portability in mind when designing this product.
 The battery is sleek, though the updated version is a bit burlier and slightly larger than the previous model.
 The panel folds down to be fairly compact; it is thin, even though it has four panels.
 Compared to the other option for charging laptops, the Voltaic is much more portable.
-For large-scale charging, the Voltaic is our top pick.
+The Voltaic is ideal for large-scale charging.

 We weighed the panel alone (separate from its battery pack and extra cords) and found that the Voltaic 20W weighs 26 ounces.

 One of the biggest hold-ups with the Arc 20 was its price, which was focused on the battery, which is compatible with a laptop computer.
 With an updated price tag, we find that it's a better value.